AdelNabli/MCN/README.md

 # MCN
-Learning to solve the Multilevel Critical Node (MCN) Problem
+Learning to solve the Multilevel Critical Node (MCN) Problem.
+Implementation of the paper [Curriculum learning for multilevel budgeted combinatorial problems]( https://arxiv.org/pdf/2007.03151.pdf )

 ## Setup
 Install the package, e.g as following